Whorleater/strugglebus/readme.md

 #### Roadmap
 - [x] Build the application
 - [ ] Allow adding of struggles from previous dates
+- [ ] Allow the renaming of journal files?
 - [ ] Set up tags
 - [ ] Set up some form of analytics
 - [ ] Move to a webapp?